-Duchess of Sussex calling — Meghan personally lobbies senators to push for paid family leave
+Duchess of Sussex calling: Meghan personally lobbies senators to push for paid family leave

 Republicans are united in opposition to the bill and its provisions, including paid family leave.

 A spokeswoman for Meghan told The Washington Post that the duchess is acting in a personal capacity.
-The former American actress has been a longtime proponent of paid family leave programs, and has recently ramped up her appeals to Congress, asking that they pass the measure in Biden’s agenda.
+The former American actress has been a longtime proponent of paid family leave programs and has recently ramped up her appeals to Congress, asking that they pass the measure in Biden’s agenda.
 Last month, she sent a letter to House Speaker Nancy Pelosi (D-Calif.) and Senate Majority Leader Charles E. Schumer (D-N.Y.), asking that they pass paid family and medical leave, arguing that comprehensive leave should be a “national right, rather than a patchwork option.”

 Earlier on Wednesday, Pelosi announced that four weeks of paid family and medical leave would be re-added to the spending bill.
-Democrats had scraped it last week due to objections from Manchin.
-Biden had originally proposed a 12-week paid leave, but he said during a CNN town hall in October that he’d be willing to scale it back down to four.
+Democrats had scrapped it last week due to objections from Manchin.
+Biden had originally proposed a 12-week paid leave, but he said during a CNN town hall in October that he would be willing to scale it back down to four.

 Sen. Kirsten Gillibrand (D-N.Y.), who has led the charge to ensure that paid leave makes it to the final bill, also got a call from the duchess about the subject.
 A spokeswoman didn’t share any additional details from the call.